apideck-libraries/portman/README.md

 "/pets/123/buy".

-- **Method & Path wildcard matching** example: `"openApiOperation": "*::/crm/*",` A combination of wildcards for the method and path parts are even possible.
+- **Method & Path wildcard matching** example: `"openApiOperation": "*::/crm/*",` A combination of wildcards for the method and path parts is even possible.

 ### Portman - `tests` properties